Orange Rhyming Dictionary: Production and record deal

 The trio, now calling themselves Jets to Brazil, made their live debut in April 1998.
 The group's punk rock attitude, pop sensibilities and new wave aesthetic caught the attention of independent label Jade Tree.
+It was one of the bigger indie companies, in the vein of Epitaph and Sub Pop Records.
+This was in contrast from Jawbreaker going from a tiny local indie label to one of the biggest major labels.
+As such, Jade Tree sat in the middle between these two.
 Schwarzenbach freed himself from a three-album contract with DGC; he said that while that label heard the new songs he was working on, "things were so fucked up over there, they were just throwing people overboard, so [they] said fine you can go".
-With Lifetime's Peter Martin as the group's temporary second guitarist, they played shows in the US northeast, before touring across Europe with the Promise Ring for five weeks.

-Orange Rhyming Dictionary was recorded at Easley Studios in Memphis, Tennessee in 12 days spread across two weeks in August 1998.
+With Lifetime's Peter Martin as Jets to Brazil's temporary second guitarist, they played shows in the US northeast, before touring across Europe with the Promise Ring for five weeks.
+Orange Rhyming Dictionary was recorded at Easley McCain Recording in Memphis, Tennessee, in 12 days spread across two weeks in August 1998.
 It was produced by J. Robbins and engineered by Stuart Sikes.
 The band, plus Robbins, stayed at an extended stay hotel during the process; they would work during the daytime at the studio and relax during the evenings.
 Schwarzenbach said recording out of town allowed them to "immerse ourselves in the making of this thing"; the main room at the studio "encouraged late-night experimentation as a space".
 Robbins contributed some guitar lines and vocal harmonies throughout the album.